SuperOfficeDocs/superoffice-docs/user-guide/en/marketing/work-with-messages-and-templates.md

 ## Create a new email template

-To create a new email template from scratch:

 1. Go to the **Message templates** tab.
 2. If required, click **Add folder** to create a folder for the template.
 3. Click **Add email template**.
 The **Edit template** screen displays.